 We cut our hedges once a year, usually between October and November.
 We do this to minimise the impact on animals, plants and habitats.
 We might have to delay our work if there is bad weather.

 We do not carry out routine maintenance to our trees.
-We inspect our trees as part of our routine inspection programme and we will only take action if our tree is dead, diseased or dying, damaging property, or blocking signs or lamp columns.
+We inspect our trees as part of our inspection programme and we will only take action if our tree is dead, diseased or dying or damaging property.

 We do not remove or prune roadside trees to improve telecommunications reception, or due to leaf-fall, berries, tree sap, bird fouling or lack of light.

 We do not offer a hedge trimming or tree pruning service for privately owned hedges and trees.

 Find out more about tree maintenance, who is responsible and when you can report a problem.